Cao Kun: "Bribing president"

-Cao Kun infamously acquired the presidential office by openly bribing assembly members with 5,000 silver dollars each.
+Cao Kun acquired the presidential office by threats, extortion, and bribing assembly members with 5,000 silver dollars each.
 That episode brought disrepute to the Beiyang government and the National Assembly, which lacked a quorum even to hold elections.
 It also turned all the rival factions against him, and his own clique began suffering from dissension.
 Relations with his chief protégé, Wu Peifu, soured and there were rumors of an impending split within the Zhili clique, but they stayed together to fight against the Fengtian clique.
-One of his first acts as president was to promulgate the 1923 Constitution of China.
+He promulgated the draft 1923 Constitution of China in an effort to legitimize his presidential claim.
 The constitution contradicted his rhetoric against foreign influence and democracy.
 Hastily drafted by the guilt-ridden assembly, it was deemed the most democratic and progressive charter yet, but like previous charters, it was ignored completely.

-During a war against Zhang Zuolin in October 1924, Cao was betrayed and imprisoned by one of his own officers, General Feng Yuxiang, in the Beijing coup.
+During the Second Zhili-Fengtian War against Zhang Zuolin in October 1924, Cao was betrayed and imprisoned by one of his own officers, General Feng Yuxiang, in the Beijing coup.
 Feng occupied Beijing and forced Cao to resign.
 His brother, Cao Rui, committed suicide while he was under house arrest.
 In 1926, Cao Kun was released from captivity as a goodwill gesture by Feng to Wu Peifu.

 Cao died in his home at Tianjin in May 1938.